 They have actually sided with foreign criminals over the safety of their own citizens.

-It's uh they they are so far to the left they can't even see why anyone would be upset with that.
+They are so far to the left, they can't even see why anyone would be upset with that.

 You know, it really is unbelievable.

-Is it a case where I guess the first thing uh I mean, I guess they feel that states can circumvent what is federal law.
+Is it a case where, I guess the first thing, I mean, I guess they feel that states can circumvent what is federal law.

-There's a mass exodus happening from states like high tax states like New York, New Jersey, California, Illinois, and elsewhere.
+And as we continue with Dana Rohrbacher, congressman from the great state of California, there's a mass exodus happening from states like high-tax states, like New York, New Jersey, California, Illinois, and elsewhere.

 How do these other states build better roads, better highways, have better infrastructure, and yet they don't have a state income tax?

-If it's 40 percent nationally now, it's fifty-three and a half percent of people's income, and that's before all the other taxes that you have to pay.
+How do states like California get away with, all right, if it's 40% nationally now, it's 53.5% of people's income, and that's before all the other taxes that you have to pay?

 How do they get away with that type of high taxation?